manofgod747/Psychology/README.md

 [1] Psychodiagnostik 1921, Hermann Rorschach

 ## Cannabis Therapy
 Cannabis (Marijuana) is a plant that has various mental and emotional effects on subjects depending on the mental state of the subject.
-When inhaled or prepared as an edible, the effects can range from highly psychotic and disturbing to highly enjoyable and satisfying.
-The psychotic effects are observed in subjects with some degree of psychopathy.
+When inhaled or prepared as an edible, the effects can range from psychotic and disturbing to enjoyable and satisfying.
+Disturbing effects are observed in patient with some degree of psychopathy.
+A higher degree of psychopathy results in a higher likelyhood of paranoid delusions and disturbing emotions while under the effect of the substance.

+Cannabis causes raised emotional awareness.
+During the effects, the subject is in a condition to better respond to therapeutic efforts because of raised emotional awareness.
+The dose must be determined on an individual basis.
+Ideally the dose is low enough to keep the subject emotionally safe.

 ## Dealing with Psychosis and Anxiety